What We Do and Why

 It is the mission of Asheville Yoga Center to provide the highest education of Yoga.
 All of our teachers teach with compassion and acceptance.
 Love is the aim of Yoga, and we at the Asheville Yoga Center strive to walk in that Love at all times.

-We've built you a new state of the art yoga studio, it's at 211 S. Liberty St. This is just a few doors down from the space we've been in since 2001 at 239 S. Liberty.
+We’ve built you a new state of the art yoga studio at 211 S. Liberty Street, just a few doors down from the space we’ve occupied since 2001 at 239 S. Liberty.
 The new studio opened January 1, 2012.
 This is one of the few studios in the country that was designed as a yoga center from inception.
-We spent 14 years as a yoga center in re purposed buildings and over that time came to know exactly what makes a great yoga studio.
+We spent 14 years as a yoga center in re-purposed buildings.
+Through our experiences operating a studio in those spaces, we learned exactly what it takes to create a great studio space.
 We feel blessed that we were able to create one for the community.

 The two-yoga-room, 3,500 sq. ft. facility sits on what will be a lushly landscaped campus of edible, aromatic and native trees and plants.
 There is an 1,100 sq. ft. class room with 15 ft. ceilings, lots of natural light and a floating bamboo floor.
 A well organized prop wall helps keep the floor space clear for yoga.
 There is a second yoga room to be used mostly for teacher trainings, workshops and events.
-The 1,250 sq. ft. room opens into a courtyard with plenty of seating for between sessions.
 Bamboo floors and plenty of windows with southern exposure make for a lovely space to experience our celebrated teacher trainings and other yoga programs.

 We considered our environmental impact every step of the way as well as what makes for a great space to practice yoga in.